anoduck/anoduck/README.md

 - Pay for use Api-Keys prevent access to technology and thus technological innovation.
 - Discord is closed source and has a terrible reputation, use element instead.
 - Linux Elitism is in poor taste.
 Linux is just one of many.
-UNIX, BSD, Haiku, Hurd and other open source operating systems exist.
+UNIX, BSD, Haiku, Hurd and others exist.
 - Avoid "Not my problem"-ism.
-- Injecting politics into computater science is exclusionary and restrains innovation, not to forget, it limits diversity.
+- Injecting politics into computater science is exclusionary, restrains innovation, limits diversity.

 -----